 Single Posterior Implant

 Many people who are missing teeth struggle with ill-fitting, uncomfortable dentures or retainers with false teeth.
 If you know what this feels like and are ready for a solution, we have one for you!
 We can give your smile a second chance through dental implant restorations.
 Implants can resolve the practical and social problems associated with dentures.
 They are effective in stabilizing dentures to fit better, feel better, look better, and chew better.
-A dental implant will never decay or need a root canal which makes it an ideal long term solution.
+A dental implant will never decay or need a root canal.
+With proper home care a dental implant can last a lifetime, which makes it an ideal long term solution.
 Healthy implants can even prevent bone loss.
 In addition to denture stabilization, implants can be used to replace multiple missing teeth as well as a single tooth.
 Call us to find out more about how this superb option in implant dentistry could change your life.